-VPSDime is one of the younger brands in the web hosting industry.
-Established in 2013, it currently operates six data centers – four of them in the United States (Dallas, Los Angeles, Seattle, and Piscataway) and two in Europe (Maidenhead, UK, and Amsterdam, NL).
+VPSDime is one of the younger brands in the web hosting industry providing VPS hosting services.
+Established in 2013, VPSDime currently operates 6 data centers.
+4 of them are located in the United States (Dallas, Los Angeles, Seattle, and Piscataway) and 2 in Europe (Maidenhead, UK, and Amsterdam, NL).

-The company targets slightly more advanced users – there’s no managed VPS in their offer so, in order to be able to host a site with them, you need to know how to configure it correctly on your own.
-But, that doesn’t mean their offer isn’t looking interesting.
+The company targets slightly more advanced users – there’s no managed VPS in its offer.
+So, in order to be able to host a site with VPSDime, you need to know how to configure your server on your own.
+But, that doesn’t mean its offer isn’t looking interesting.

 Officially, there is no difference in monthly or annual billing, just as there is no legally-binding contract.
 You are free to go after the period for which you have paid has passed.
-But, they encourage you to contact them should you wish to sign up for a quarterly or annual contract leaving some room for negotiation.
+But, VPSDime encourages you to contact them should you wish to sign up for a quarterly or annual contract leaving some room for negotiation.

 |CPU||4 Virtual Cores|